googleapis/java-bigtable-hbase/bigtable-hbase-1.x-parent/bigtable-hbase-1.x-mapreduce/README.md

 # Map/Reduce jobs to import from/export to Bigtable

 This module provides a work alike to some of the jobs implemented in hbase-server.
-Specifically this currently the ability to export and import SequenceFile from/to Cloud Bigtable using a Map Reduce cluster (ie. dataproc).
+Specifically this currently has the ability to export and import SequenceFile from/to     Cloud Bigtable using a Map Reduce cluster (ie. dataproc).

 ## Expected Usage